SMILE: Discriminating milli-lens systems in a VLBI pilot project: Introduction

-The Cosmic Lens All-Sky Survey (CLASS) \citep{2003MNRAS.341....1M}, conducted with the Very Large Array (VLA), provides the flux-limited sample as the basis for the SMILE project.
-The survey includes all sources within [0; $+75^\circ$] declination and galactic latitude $|b| \geq 10\,^\circ$, with $S_{5\,\mathrm{GHz}},\geq30$\,mJy and spectral index $\alpha\leq0.5$ between the flux density of NVSS \citep[The NRAO VLA Sky Survey,][]{1998AJ....115.1693C} at 1.4\,GHz and GB6 \citep{1996ApJS..103..427G} at 5\,GHz, and contains 11,685 sources.
-The CLASS catalogue is an ideal starting point for the SMILE project, both because of the flat spectrum selection criterion, which maximizes chances of detection of radio nuclei, and because of the available VLA 8\,GHz flux density measurements which serve as a hint for the expected VLBA 4-8\,GHz flux density.
-From the CLASS sample, we have chosen a subsample of 4,968 sources with $S_{8\,{\mathrm{GHz}}}\geq50$\,mJy to increase the probability of detection with VLBI.
-For the project, we will use largely archival data from the NRAO archive, and combine them with new observations conducted with the VLBA (e.g., Project ID: BP267; PI: Felix P\"otzl).
+The Cosmic Lens All-Sky Survey \citep[CLASS;][]{2003MNRAS.341....1M}, conducted with the Very Large Array (VLA), provides the flux-limited sample as the basis for the SMILE project.
+The survey includes all sources within [0; $+75^\circ$] declination and galactic latitude $|b|\,{\geq}\,10\,^\circ$, with $S_{5\,\mathrm{GHz}}\,{\geq}\,30$\,mJy and spectral index $\alpha\leq0.5$ between the flux density of the NRAO VLA Sky Survey \citep[NVSS;][]{1998AJ....115.1693C} at 1.4\,GHz and GB6 \citep{1996ApJS..103..427G} at 5\,GHz, and it contains 11,685 sources.
+The CLASS catalogue is an ideal starting point for the SMILE project because of the flat spectrum selection criterion, which maximises chances of detection of radio nuclei, and the available VLA 8\,GHz flux density measurements, which serve as a hint for the expected Very Long Baseline Array (VLBA) 4-8\,GHz flux density.
+From the CLASS sample, we chose a subsample of 4,968 sources with $S_{8\,{\mathrm{GHz}}}\,{\geq}\,50$\,mJy to increase the probability of detection with VLBI.
+For the project, we will mostly use archival data from the NRAO archive and combine them with new observations conducted with the VLBA (e.g. Project ID: BP267; PI: Felix P\"otzl).